BonQerss/p3ppc.levelcap/README.md

 ## TODOs

-Add in level cap logic for protagonist itself
+Fix protagonist level cap logic capping exp to 1 exp before next level after level cap instead of at the beginning of the level cap

+Fix protagonist exp amount being applied to everyone else

 Test edge cases where party member levels vary in distance